 The risk of explosion is present in many sectors where hazardous substances are handled daily.
-These include flammable liquids such as paints or solvents as well as their vapors - but also flammable dust.
-Whether processing, transporting, or storing, the right measures must be taken to protect employees and equipment.
+These include flammable liquids such as paints or solvents and their vapours - but also explosive dust.
+Whether processing, transporting, or storing, the proper measures must be taken to protect employees and equipment.

-Below you will find out what you need to know about the risks of explosion and how to protect your facilities and employees against them.
+Below, you will find out what you need to know about the explosion risks and how to protect your facilities and employees against them.

 What are the common errors made when it comes to protecting against explosions in the workplace?
 Which guidelines and operator obligations must be taken into account?
 And what do you have to pay attention to when classifying the ex-zones?
 Bastian Bröhenhorst is a DENIOS expert on explosion protection and answers these questions.

 Mr. Bröhenhorst, where are the uncertainties with respect to explosion protection?